woocoos/kocli/README.md

 go run github.com/woocoos/kocli/script/initproject/main.go
 ```

+in codegen directory, scripts use `//go:build ignore` to keep ent generate run correctly,
+it can ignore build failure when your code is not ready and has some errors.

 ### application resource and action

 generate app resource info from ent schema, before run this you need `go mod tidy` first.